usrme/powerline-tailscale/README.md

 ### Disabling

 By default the segment will always be displayed, but you may wish to toggle it instead.
-This can be done through a Bash function, which itself unsets or sets an environment variable that the segment reads:
+This can be done through a Bash function, which unsets or sets an environment variable that the segment reads:

 ```bash
 function plts() {